Schooner Days CLVIII (208), 5 October 1935

 This long stretch of low water on the lakes, each summer bringing the level lower than the lowest of the preceding one, is as good as Gabriel's horn for resurrecting old ships and old memories.

 About the time of the mariners' service in Cherry Valley the Schooner Days man wandered along the shores of Young's Cove in Picton.
 The water had all run away from the ornamental fish pond in the garden above.
-In the Cove itself, fresh cracked mud along the shoreline bespoke the continued ebb, and in the placid surface of the little bay two symmetrical ellipses shewed like embossed patterns upon polished steel.
+In the Cove itself, fresh cracked mud along the shoreline bespoke the continued ebb, and in the placid surface of the little bay two symmetrical ellipses showed like embossed patterns upon polished steel.
 They were the rungheads and floor-timbers of a pair of ancient wrecks, each bisected by a submerged keelson.
 Little forests of rusted bolts showed where centreboard boxes had stood and had decayed away.

 The smaller wreck, obliging Pictonians said, was that of the Mary Gormally [(sic) In fact Mary Gormley.
 Ed.], a little schooner of which I had never heard.
 The larger wreck was that of the Olivia, about which I had heard a great deal; so much that I could not forbear paddling out in a punt to have a look at her remains.